TCPAWorld

 So AdaptHealth just settled a TCPA case for about $7MM (I think) and this is just a weird settlement, for a couple of reasons.

-First, let’s acknowledge that AdaptHealth was just featured on TCPAWorld like two days ago for making a blunder in different TCPA case.
+First, let’s acknowledge that AdaptHealth was just featured on TCPAWorld like two days ago for making a blunder in a different TCPA case.
 That mistake may have cost TCPAWorld a clear shot to challenge a soon-to-be-issued FCC ruling.
 No biggie.

 But apparently AdaptHealth has made a couple of other TCPA-related mistakes lately.